dappforce/subsocial-docs/docs/sdk/getting-started/FlatAPI.md

 ---

 Flat API creates a new connection to the Flat Subsocial API (with a wrapper which returns flat structs).
-Thus, using the Flat, we abstract from the blockchain and can use the usual javascript types.
+Thus, using the Flat, we abstract from the blockchain and can use the usual JavaScript types.

 ```
 FlatSubsocialApi(props: NewSubsocialApiProps): FlatSubsocialApi